elicia4/linux_notes/misc/load_avg.md

 # Load Average

-Notes taken on the "How to Interpret Load Average in Linux (Linux Crash Course Series)" video by LearnLinuxTV.
+Notes taken on [this video](https://www.youtube.com/watch?v=4bJmzHh4pg0) and man pages.

 [***Table of Contents***](/README.md)

-Load averages help us understand how busy our server or workstation happens to be.
+Load averages help us understand how busy our servers or workstations are.
+They represent the number of processes that need the CPU at the given time interval.

 To show load averages, you can use multiple commands: